A Simple Trick to Improve your Landscape Photography

 Landscape photography is one of the purest forms of nature photography and is as enjoyable, captivating, and breathtaking as ever.
 While cameras, lenses, and editing programs improve, the ability to capture lights, contrasts, and color constantly evolves.

 However, as the tech improves, the raw elements of your landscape photo come into critical importance.
-That is, the content of your photo…what is included in your photo and how do the elements complement each other to create a photo that is greater than just the sum of its parts.
+That is, the content of your photo—what’s included and how those elements complement each other to create a photo that’s greater than just the sum of its parts.

 A foreground element, aka a “subject”, will take your landscape photos to another level.
 And we are often presented with multiple options to choose from when it comes to what this element actually is.

 Shall we feature a person?
-Perhaps there is a nice tree or small patch of vibrant wildflowers?
+Or perhaps there’s a nice tree or small patch of vibrant wildflowers?

-The possibilities are extensive, and you need not overthink it to begin practicing this technique.
+The possibilities are extensive!
+You need not overthink it to begin practicing this technique.

-Take a look at the below photo–although the two huts are not close to me (I shot this with a telephoto lens), they offer a foreground element to provide some scale, context, and story to the rest fo the landscape photo of this watery jungle scene.
+Take a look at the below photo.
+Although the two huts aren’t necessarily close to me (I shot this with a telephoto lens), they offer a foreground element to provide some scale, context, and story to the rest of this watery jungle scene.

-The next step is to then see past this foreground object and analyze the background in context to this foreground element.
+The next step is to try to see past this foreground object and analyze the background in context to the subject.

-Ask yourself, from where you are standing, is the background as good as it can be?
-Or, if you move to your left or right slightly (while keeping the foreground element in your scene, of course) does the background change for the better?
+Ask yourself: From where you’re standing, is the background as good as it can be?
+Or, if you move to your left or right slightly (while keeping the foreground element in your scene, of course), does the background change for the better?

-We often see that the quality of the photo can improve markedly when you do move a little, like when a beautiful wildflower is in front of the towering peaks of Glacier National Park, or a small chalet centered in front of the Alps of Switzerland or perhaps a particular tree positioned right in front of the sand dunes of Namibia.
+The quality of a photo can often improve markedly when you move a little, like when a beautiful wildflower is in front of the towering peaks of Glacier National Park, or an inuksuk standing tall against the shimmering northern lights in Churchill, Canada, or perhaps a particular tree positioned right in front of the sand dunes of Namibia.

-By pivoting slightly we may be able to improve how the foreground element works with the background.
+By pivoting slightly, we may be able to improve how the foreground element works with the background.
 Is it centered, slightly askew, or perhaps overlaying on top of it?
-There is no perfect or one way to do this…the point is that you can improve your photo with minimal extra work by asking yourself what the resulting photo would look like if you moved slightly to realign the foreground and background.
+There’s no perfect or one way to do this!
+The point is that you can improve your photo with minimal extra work by asking yourself what the resulting photo would look like if you moved slightly to realign the foreground and background.

-A final way to improve on this simple “add a foreground element” tactic is to think about how close you are to the foreground element.
-Not only does this have an impact on the composition of your photo, but it has a lot to do with the kind of depth of field you will be able to achieve.
+One more way to improve on this simple “add a foreground element” tactic is to think about how close you are to the foreground element.
+Not only does this have an impact on the composition of your photo, but it has a lot to do with the depth of field you will be able to achieve.

 Simply put, the closer you are to the foreground element, the more your background will be blurred.
 In some cases, this can yield a pleasing blur, known as a bokeh.
 This is a common practice in wildlife and portraiture photography.